Location: Red Deer, AB

 Carmanah and its Alberta distributor ATS Traffic were awarded the contract for the two traffic circles through a Request for Proposals (RFP) process.
 Between the two locations, the City installed nearly two dozen R920 and SC-315 RRFBs to ensure that all legs of the crosswalk were covered (the FHWA recommends placing an RRFB on both ends of a crosswalk, as well as on the median or pedestrian refuge island).

-Despite having a relatively northern location (Red Deer is located ~150 km or 93 miles north of Calgary, at 52° N latitude), an Energy Balance Report (EBR) completed by Carmanah revealed that with proper energy management, solar power was achievable—even on the longest, darkest day of the year.
+Despite having a relatively northern location (Red Deer is located ~150 km or 93 miles north of Calgary, at 52° N latitude), a Solar Power Report (SPR) completed by Carmanah revealed that with proper energy management, solar power was achievable—even on the longest, darkest day of the year.
 This meant the city could not only save on their utility bills, but on their installation costs as well, avoiding costly trenching and long traffic delays.

 Since their installation earlier this year, the new RRFBs have helped thousands of people cross visibly and safely.
 Consistent with other sites in Red Deer (and throughout North America), they have shown significant improvements in yielding rates and safety at multilane crossings, prompting the City to commit to adding many more in the coming years.